jdmonin/JSettlers2/doc/Readme.developer.md

 Written for Eclipse 3.6, should be applicable to other versions with minor changes.

-- choose File -> New -> Project... -> Java Project from Existing Ant Buildfile.
+- Choose File -> New -> Project... -> Java -> Java Project from Existing Ant Buildfile.
 - Browse to jsettlers-2.x.xx-src/build.xml, select the "javac" task in target "compile".
-- Check "Link to the buildfile in the file system", hit Finish.
+- Check the box "Link to the buildfile in the file system"
+- Hit Finish.
-- Project -> Properties: Resource: Text file encoding: UTF-8
+- Project -> Properties: Resource: Text file encoding: UTF-8 -> OK
-- You'll need to build once before you run it, to create `version.info` from `resources/version.info.in`.
+- You'll need to run the `build` target once before you run JSettlers, to create `version.info` from `resources/version.info.in`.

 Continue reading to see how to set up the builds and the coding style in Eclipse.